QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Of course, modern libraries use highly turned and `careful algorithms <https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm>`_ to multiply matrices and exploit the computer architecture, memory cache, etc., but this simply lowers the constant of proportionality and they remain :math:`O(N^3)`.

-Since many algorithms require multiplication, this means that it is usually not possible to go below that order without further matrix structure.
+A consequence is that, since many algorithms require matrix-matrix multiplication, it means that it is usually not possible to go below that order without further matrix structure.

-That is, changing the constant of proportionality for a given size helps, but in order to achieve high scaling you need to identify matrix structure and ensure your operations do not lose it.
+That is, changing the constant of proportionality for a given size can help, but in order to achieve higher scaling you need to identify matrix structure and ensure your operations do not lose it.

 Losing Structure